 The Primary Care Development Corporation (PCDC) has provided $1 million in financing for infrastructure investments at the Connecticut-based Community Health & Wellness Center (CHWC) of Greater Torrington, an area deeply affected by the opioid crisis.
+[See media coverage in the Hartford Business Journal and the Register Citizen.]

 By enabling new staff hires, IT upgrades, and other growth measures, the financing helps CHWC improve care integration and track care delivery — and ultimately, better address health outcomes of patients amidst a growing opioid epidemic.